ms-willfid/Azure-AD-Support-PowerShell-Module/Readme.md

 Use this PowerShell module at your own risk.
 There is no support model for this PowerShell module except through this github repository.
 Please report any issues here... https://github.com/ms-willfid/aad-support-psh-module/issues

-This PowerShell module is intended to help support, troubleshoot, and diagnose issues with common Azure AD issues such as application integration and sign-in failures.
+This PowerShell module is intended to help support, troubleshoot, diagnosea,d provide quick fixes for common Azure AD issues such as application integration and sign-in failures.

 DO NOT USE this PowerShell module for production and do not have any dependency on any of the cmdlets.
+Expect breaking changes and no SLA on resoling issues within this PowerShell module.

 Cmdlets may change at any time without notice.